glurp/netvector/README.md

 * with TCP/IP
 * without any Xorg, graphics display, graphics libraries

 For this cases, displaying some graphics (text/vector/raster) from distant host is not easy.
+Tipical case are :

+* embeded Linux with little memory : Omega2, Linkit Smart, Arduino Yun...
+* router on OpenWrt
+* Cloud Server without any remote display.

 This tool offer a basic solution:

 * a client, connect to host (ssh or tcp)
-* if ssh, it run a distant programme (shellscript or others)
+* if ssh, it run a distant program (shell script or others)
-* this programme print on STDOUT some lines of text which are vector graphics order
+* this program print on STDOUT some lines of text which are vector graphics order
 * client show the resulting graph one the (gtk) display.

 Here a example of clock display (code in ```srv_clock.rb```) client show :